BrookJeynes/BrookJeynes/README.md

 ### Hey I'm Brook :)

-## I'm a student studying Computer Science, Cyber Security and intelligent Syste!
+## I'm a student studying Computer Science at QUT (Queensland University of Technology)
-- I’m currently working on many school related projects
+- I’m currently working on many uni related projects as well as home projects
-- I’m looking for jobs related to the topics mentioned above
+- I’m looking for jobs related to computer science, software development and quantum computation
 - Fun fact: I play guitar, banjo and piano in my spare time

 <br />